jonescompneurolab/hnn-core/paper.md

 # Notable features of HNN-core

-HNN-core code enables the creation of a new and improved web-based GUI based on ipywidgets [@ipywidgets2015] and voila [@voila2019] that can be run remotely with port forwarding.

-HNN-core functionality also supports advanced simulations through scripting that are not currently possible in the GUI including:
+HNN-core functionality supports advanced simulations through scripting that are not currently possible in the GUI including:

 - The ability to record extracellular local field potentials from user defined positions, as well as voltages and synaptic currents from any compartment in the model
 - The ability to modify all features of the morphology and biophysical properties of any cell in the network